EvgeniiaKei/sqlalchemy-challenge/README.md

 To run the web application, follow these steps:
    1. Clone the repository
-   2. Run python app.py in the terminal
-   3. Open the web application in the browser at http://localhost:5000
+   2. Open the web application in the browser at http://localhost:5000

 # Flask
 A Flask API has been created to show the data analysis results in JSON format, as well as all available routes.